Deepak-032/Devinenature/README.md

-# Devinenature
+# Devinenature: MERN Stack Project

-Devinenature MERN Stack Project
+Welcome to the Devinenature MERN Stack Project!

-This is the sample of the code of my project I have been working upon.
-It can help you to learn and setup a MERN stack project, it also gives you the idea of MVC structure while working with Node and React which acts as a view.
+This project serves as a comprehensive example to help you learn and set up a MERN stack application.
+It also provides insights into implementing the MVC (Model-View-Controller) structure using Node.js and React.

-For the gobal statement management I have used the redux in actual project but I have not pushed that code here on github, for the frontend I have loaded it with some constant data inside every component just to create the view.
-The project is still under development, I will provide the link of the website after it get hosted.
+Devinenature is a full-fledged, custom e-commerce website developed using the MVC architecture with Node.js for the backend and Express as the server framework.
+The backend leverages Mongoose for database management, while the frontend is built with React.
+For global state management, Redux is utilized.
+The application is hosted on Azure Web App.

+Key Features:
+- Full e-commerce functionality
+- MVC architecture for organized code structure
+- Node.js and Express for backend
+- Mongoose for database interactions
+- React for frontend development
+- Redux for state management

+[Click here](https://devinenature.azurewebsites.net/) to view the project.

 ### For any query or collaboration you can reach out to me at dkart032@gmail.com